experimental-software/workshop-materials/README.md

 # Workshop Materials

-The Workshop Materials project provides a simplistic tool to create websites for IT workshops, incl. tutorials, articles, and presentations.
+The Workshop Materials project provides a simplistic tool for IT workshops websites, incl. tutorials, articles, and presentations.

 ## Unique value proposition